linjames/ClusterhatAlpine/README.md

   ```

 ## lbu commit
   At the moment, no nfs mount yet.
-You can still backup using ssh from masters
+You can still backup using ssh from controller
   ```
   ssh root@p1 "lbu pkg -" > /var/lib/clusterctrl/nfs/p1/p1.apkovl.tar.gz
   ```